aosabook/500lines/cluster/CHAPTER.rst

 -------------------

 Cluster's protocol uses 15 different message types, each defined as a Python ``namedtuple``.
-Using named tuples to describe each message type keeps the code clean and helps avoid some simple errors.
-The named tuple constructor will raise an exception if it is not given exactly the right attributes, making typos obvious.
-The tuples format themselves nicely in log messages, and as an added bonus don't use as much memory as a dictionary.

 {{{ from_to cluster.py '# message types' '^$'
 .. code-block:: python